securing/midsummer/04_Boruta/README.md

 }
 ```

 There are two checks between us and the finish line.
-After a while we can clearly see that whereas `boruta` will fail the check, `botura ` (with extra space character) will pass both of them and even better - the final value of `loginName` is whatever we passed in, stripped from white characters from the right, giving us just what we need!
+After a while we can clearly see that whereas `boruta` will fail the check, `boruta ` (with an extra space character) will pass both of them and even better - the final value of `loginName` is whatever we passed in, stripped from white characters from the right, giving us just what we need!

 Let's use this new knowledge to construct another request: